The consequences of bankruptcy

 This fact sheet covers some common questions, like:

-If you become bankrupt, a trustee is appointed to administer your bankruptcy and this may include selling certain assets for the benefit of creditors (people you owe money to).
+If you become bankrupt, a trustee is appointed to administer your estate in bankruptcy and this may include selling certain assets for the benefit of creditors (people you owe money to).
 The trustee is usually the Australian Financial Security Authority (AFSA), but can be a private trustee.
 The trustee has a duty to act in a commercially sound manner for the benefit of creditors.
 Assets are anything of value owned by you at the time of becoming bankrupt, and anything you buy or receive or become entitled to during your bankruptcy.

 The Bankruptcy Act 1966 (Cth) allows people who become bankrupt to keep certain assets.
 These include: